 Who Is This For?

-The ROG Strix G16 is a dedicated gaming laptop that doesn’t pretend to be anything else.
-It’s built for gamers who want:
+The ROG Strix G16 is a dedicated gaming machine.
+It doesn’t pretend to be anything else, and I respect that.
+I’ve been gaming on it for the past few weeks, and here’s who should care:

-- AAA gaming at native QHD+: the RTX 5070 Ti Laptop handles Cyberpunk 2077, Alan Wake 2, and Starfield at high settings
+- AAA gamers at native QHD+: I ran Cyberpunk 2077, Alan Wake 2, and Starfield at high settings.
+All playable, all smooth.

-If you need a laptop for school or work during the day and gaming at night, consider the Lenovo Legion Pro 5i instead.
+If you need a laptop for school or work during the day and gaming at night, I’d point you toward the Lenovo Legion Pro 5i instead.
 It has a webcam and better battery life.
+The Strix G16 is for people who game first and do everything else second.

 Gaming Performance